-Submit the LINK to the RECORDED SESSION to the appropriate drop box in iTunes U.
+Submit the LINK to the RECORDED SESSION to the appropriate drop box.

 Motivational Interviewing and Treatment Planning

 In this Lab you are going to demonstrate the entire process of meeting a client for the first time, going through the process of MI to the point of creating a Treatment Plan.